morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

-2022-04-08
+2022-05-12

 ## USB WiFi chipset information for Linux

-This document is a summary of the available USB WiFi chipsets and how well they work in Linux.
-The idea is to find the chipsets that support all the features you desire, then look for USB devices that use these chipsets.
+This document is a summary of the available USB WiFi chipsets for Linux.

-Not all USB devices are created equal, however.
-While the chipset dictates which WiFi features are supported (e.g. which frequency bands), the vendor of the USB device is free to decide on the performance of the antenna(s) used, whether the device requires mode switching before it can be used, and so on.
+Not all USB WiFi adapters are created equally.
+While the chipset and driver dictate which WiFi features are supported (e.g. which frequency bands), the vendor of the adapter is free to decide on the performance of the antenna(s), the power of the amp and whether the device requires mode switching before it can be used, and so on.

-Once you have decided on a chipset, see the [main device list](README.md) for a subset of available devices that have been tested or are known to work well.

-For more details on each chipset, see the entry below the summary table.

 Chipset           | Interface[^1]   | Standard   | MIMO | 2.4 | 5   | 6   | Linux<br>In-Kernel<br>Driver | AP Mode          | Monitor Mode     |
 ------------------|-----------------|------------|:----:|:---:|:---:|:---:|:----------------------------:|:----------------:|:----------------:|